Obama Administration Running Out the Clock on Keystone XL

 Nonetheless, on November 6, 2015 the president formally rejected this job-creating pipeline.

 Keystone XL Fast Facts:

 According to the Department of Energy, Keystone XL would be able to move up to 830,000 barrels of oil per day.
-This represents about half the amount the U.S. imports from the Middle East.
+This represents about almost half the amount the U.S. imports from the Middle East.